DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 ### Layout of work history and unpaid experience sections

-Previously these sections used [a table layout with collapsed sections](/manage-teacher-training-applications/offer-panel#offer-panel-new) which is quite hard to read and means users have to click to reveal the content.
+Previously these sections were designed [with collapsed sections](/manage-teacher-training-applications/offer-panel#offer-panel-new) which is quite hard to read and means users have to click to reveal the content.
 It's also quite different to the way most CVs are laid out.

 If the sections are laid using headings and paragraphs Then it'll be more familiar, easier to read and won't need to be revealed